Addiction Services

 Bay Cove Treatment Center

-Individuals seeking services from the Bay Cove Treatment Center can connect with us through a referral agent or self-refer directly at (617) 371-3030.
+People may enroll in this program at any point in their recovery journey., and connect with us through a referral agent of self refer.
 Additionally, the Treatment Center offers a walk-in intake clinic on Thursdays, from 8 a.m.-2 p.m.

 • Hagan Manor, a large brick building with three floors and a pitched roof.
 The building has many large windows, and glass double doors.